 With Ramadhan fast approaching, most homes set up for the feast of breaking fast.
 Dishes that are not seen throughout the year make themselves known in this month as traditional iftar meals.
-Muslims abstain from water and food from dawn to sunset in the holy month of Ramadhan, with just two basic meals to tide them over.
-The pre-dawn meal, or suhoor, is generally rich in proteins and fibre to help them get through the day, and the meal of breaking fast, or iftar, is much-awaited traditional foods.
+Muslims abstain from water and food from dawn to sunset in the holy month of Ramadan, with just two basic meals to tide them over.
+The pre-dawn meal, or suhoor, is generally rich in proteins and fiber to help them get through the day, and the meal of breaking fast, or iftar, is much-awaited traditional food.

 Here are ten such dishes from around the world:

 Image Credit: Calliopejen1, CC BY-SA 3.0, via Wikimedia Commons

 A staple in North Africa, not just Algeria, Chakchouka (pronounced Shakshouka) is basically a thick tomato sauce with poached eggs.
 Meaning “all mixed up”, it is a traditional healthy dish when breaking fast.
 The dish is thought to have originated in the Ottoman Empire, where it spread through the Middle East and Spain.
 Since Algeria fuses Middle Eastern and Mediterranean flavors, there are lots of variations of this dish, with different spices used but the base remaining the same.
 It is generally eaten with khubs, or bread, as a staple, and is not a heavy dish that would fill one up uncomfortably after a long day of fasting.

 2) Stuffed Grape Leaves from Egypt